-In Yorktown, Social Distancing Never Looked so Inviting
+In Yorktown, The Outdoors Never Looked So Inviting

-In a time of social distancing, Yorktown makes spreading out and exploring the outdoors look like a vacation.
+Yorktown makes spreading out and exploring the outdoors look like a vacation.
 Because it can be!
-From raising the sails on a family-friendly pirate adventures cruise to rolling through history on a Segway to self-guided reflective activities like bicycling and kayaking—there are plenty of ways to stay safe and have fun at the same time.
+From picnicking on the beach to rolling through history on a Segway to self-guided reflective activities like bicycling and kayaking—there are plenty of ways to explore the outdoors in Yorktown.

 If you’re looking for a relaxing way to actually get out on the water—Patriot Tours & Provisions rents out kayaks and standup paddle boards.
 The launch point is away from the hustle of the main channel - down on the private beach at the Watermen’s Museum.
 A portion of your rental is donated to the Museum to help fund educational programs.
 This outdoor adventure is an inexpensive way to explore the shoreline while floating along the glistening water of the York River.
 They have both single and tandem kayak rentals as well as SUPs.

 Another unique way to explore town is to book a guided Segway tour!
 You’ll learn fascinating history not just about the American Revolution but many of our sites throughout town.
-There are both 1-hour and 2-hour tours available daily.
+There are both one-hour and two-hour tours available daily.

 If you aren’t feeling quite that adventurous—a strolling tour with a Historian may be more your speed.
 These special walks are hosted by Mobjack Bay Coffee Roasters’ very own historian and American History educator.
 With certifications from the National Park Service, the guides will take you inside the National Park, onto the Battlefields, and inside the historic buildings of Main Street!
 It's an exclusive experience that begins and ends at the shop where you can snag an iced coffee or ice cream sandwich in the summer or a hot cup of "drinking chocolate" in the cooler season.